matt-fonto/system_design/notes.md

    - Packets
    - IP, ICMP, IPSec, IGMP
+     - Public IP addresses: are unique across the internet
+     - Private IP addresses: are unique within local network
+     - IP + Port = unique identifier for a network service
+     - Ports:
+       - HTTP: 80
+       - HTTPS: 443
+       - SSH: 22
+       - MYSQL: 3306

 4. Transport layer: Transmits data using transmission protocols including TCP and UDP

    - End-to-end connections
    - TCP, UDP
    - TCP (Transmission control protocol): Ensures reliable communication.
 Makes sure not only your packet arrives, but it arrives consitently
+     - Established 3-way connection (3-way handshake) before sending data (SYN / SYN + ACK + ACK)
+     - Used when data consistency is more important than speed
    - UDP (User datagram protocol): Faster, but less reliable
+     - Doesn't establish 3-way connection before sending data
+     - Doesn't guarantee the delivery or order of the packets
+     - Used for time sensitive communications (e.g., video calls, live streaming)
+     - Used when speed is more important than data loss

 5. Session layer: Maintains connection and is responsible for controlling ports and sessions